 Have you or your business come under surveillance?

-Karen Todner (the Managing Director of Kaim Todner Ltd) recently successfully represented the Chatwani Brothers in a case before the Investigatory Powers Tribunal (Chatwani & Others vs. the National Crime Agency).
+Kaim Todner successfully represented three brothers in a case before the Investigatory Powers Tribunal (C. & Others vs. the National Crime Agency).
 The Tribunal found that the authorisation for surveillance had been unlawfully obtained.

 The intrusion of the state into the lives of the individual is a source of much press attention; from the 'mass surveillance' as the GCHQ set out to 'master the internet' in early 2007 (see Note 1), to the controversy that surrounded the Counter Terrorism and Security Act 2015, which received Royal Assent in February.